Trip Ticket Program — Frequently Asked Questions

 How do I record shellfish lease information?

-he DMF requires verification of shellfish lease harvest amounts based on reported trip ticket landings.
-Shellfish leaseholders and shellfish dealers are to ensure that lease numbers are recorded accurately on the #7 Shellfish Type trip tickets.
+The DMF has begun requiring verification of shellfish lease harvest amounts based on reported trip ticket landings.
+Shellfish leaseholders and shellfish dealers are to ensure that lease numbers are recorded accurately on the number7 Shellfish Type trip tickets.
 If a shellfish transaction originates from more than one lease, dealers are to record the harvest from each lease on a separate trip ticket (one trip ticket per lease) and record the appropriate transaction number.